API reference

 Can be shared between multiple schedulers within the same event loop.

-async acquire_jobs(worker_id, limit=None)
+async acquire_jobs(scheduler_id, limit=None)

 Acquire unclaimed jobs for execution.